 Getting no hot water ever is clear indication of a problem.
 But fluctuating water temperature is frequently disregarded as a problem.
 This could mean mineral deposits have developed and your element has to be repaired or removed.

 If you’re getting none or a small amount of hot water, there could be a problem with the pilot light.
-If you’re not confident how to repair the water heater, contact the professionals at 512-596-1257.
+If you’re not confident how to repair the water heater, contact the professionals at 512-596-1257 in Austin.
 While some homeowners can reignite the pilot light themselves, it can be unsafe if you’re apprehensive of the steps to take.

 If you smell natural gas, don’t attempt to relight the pilot light.
 Contact your area utility company at once.